Graph-X/davscan/README.md

 **Probably a lot more that I haven't tested yet.**

 ## What I want to do:

-**Exclusion of MSF modules from exploit results** - Custom searchsploit is included in the repo, haven't added arg or the checks in sploits.py

 **Build a sqlite database instead of flat file** - Currently output goes to file with a couple blurbs to the screen just to show it's working.